incognito666/txts/slides/report.md

 1. Look for python code on github for test bed - Due on March 4

+2. Finish code graph creation - Due on March 4

-2. a) System testing for coverage - Due on March 7
+3. a) System testing for coverage - Due on March 7

-2. b) System testing for figleaf - Due on March 8
+3. b) System testing for figleaf - Due on March 8

-3. Compare coverage and figleaf - Due on March 14
+4. Compare coverage and figleaf - Due on March 14

-4. Build a dialog layer to display suspiciousness
+5. Build a dialog layer to display suspiciousness

 # Project Progress